fractalwrench/iokk/README.md

 println("Hello World")
 ```

-Wouldn't you have more job security if your pull requests looked more like this?
+Wouldn't you have more job security if all your pull requests looked more like this?

 ```
 val `_^`: Byte = 27